hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 ## The figure

 In this workshop, we will focus on recreating [Figure 4](https://els-jbs-prod-cdn.jbs.elsevierhealth.com/cms/attachment/728f6fe8-d0ac-4893-ac8d-535469a2a1d1/gr4.jpg).
-This figure demonstrates how PRDM16 impacts  on gene expression in three different cell populations as well as in the brains of mice where PRDM16 is knocked out.
+This figure demonstrates how knocking out PRDM16 impacts gene expression in three different cell populations in the developing brains of mouse enbryos.

 <p align="center">
 <img src="../img/figure_to_create.jpg" width="600">